 Government spending and debt are still a fraction of what many other countries have.
 Strict policies of the Central Bank keep other Chilean banks under control — the country was barely affected by the financial crisis in 2008.
 The taxes are the lowest among OECD countries.
 If you are working or doing business remotely, any foreign source of income will be free from tax for the first 3 years.
 The time zone is also great for working with both European and North American partners.

 Chile has a healthy political scene — the whole spectrum of left and right parties that balance each other in Congress.
 There are no trends towards authoritarianism, censorship, and domestic spying whatsoever — the Chilean government is quite relaxed and generally trusts its citizens.
 While there are corruption scandals on a higher level, you will rarely encounter corruption in your daily life.

 Being one of the hardest working nations in the world, Chileans do not elect populists, but they support useful social spending.
 There's a strong culture of protests and strikes to force the government and corporations into cooperation with citizens.
-In the last few years, many progressive policies were implemented — including the rapid growth of renewable energy and the recognition of same-sex marriages.
+In the last few years, many progressive policies were implemented — including the rapid growth of renewable energy and the recognition of same-sex unions.